cimplesid/quantum-hack-2020-xENDx/README.md

 # dism

-A project for quntamhack 2020 by xENDx
+A project for quantumhack 2020 by xENDx